DJ LeMahieu Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.1 K/9, which ranks 25th in MLB.
+- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 24th in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.18).

-- Royals pitchers combine to rank 20th in baseball in home runs given up (117 total, 1.2 per game).
+- Royals pitchers combine to give up 119 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The right-hander last pitched on Sunday against the Tampa Bay Rays, when he tossed eight innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Detroit Tigers, when he went six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.